ThatCoolCoder/foss-rcas/README.md

     - border-tree-planes in badgerfield have only collision from one direction (3 -> 4 artifact)
     - thing has a heart attack if it tries loading a content item that doesn't have a scene file
     - Anticlockwise propeller has bad shading due to the scaling by -1
-    - settings toml file is technically incorrect with slashes in keys, should hopefully be a tomlet update to fix this soon.
     - Make propellerwithmodel properly stop spinning when it hits things
     - thing has a heart attack if there is any issue at all in loading settings.
     - if there is a non-permitted class found when loading the input map, the entire game crashes.
 Instead it should just skip that item